Audi Q5 review - Practicality, comfort and boot space

 Audi offers a pair of Isofix points in the outermost rear seats, but there’s no real scope for this car to accommodate three child seats across the second row.
 This isn’t unusual in the class, though.

-The Q5’s boot is large enough to hold three decent-sized suitcases, with a couple of overnight bags squeezed in around them.
+The Q5’s 550-litre boot is large enough to hold three decent-sized suitcases, with a couple of overnight bags squeezed in around them.
 But in raw capacity, it’s not quite up to the class best.
-If you spec the movable rear seat, the boot size ranges from 550 to 610 litres.
-By comparison, the BMW X3 and Mercedes GLC have 550 litres with their (fixed) rear seats in place - but Jaguar’s F-Pace has 650 litres on offer.
+By comparison, Jaguar’s F-Pace has a whopping 650 litres on offer, the new Mercedes GLC has up to 620 litres and the BMW X3 has 550 litres with its (fixed) rear seats in place.

-Fold down the rear seats completely and the Q5’s capacity extends to 1,550 litres.
-That’s respectable, but 50 litres down on the X3 and GLC, and a whopping 190 litres adrift of the F-Pace.
+Fold down the rear seats completely and the Q5’s capacity extends to 1,550 litres, which is 190 litres down on the Jaguar’s.

 There are a couple of hanging hooks at the side of the Q5’s boot, and Audi offers a luggage net that does a decent job of keeping things clamped down to the floor on twistier roads.

 Those people thinking of using the Audi Q5 to tow are limited to 2,400kg, which should be more than enough to pull a caravan or some form of hobby vehicle.
-This doesn’t change between the petrol or diesel either, keeping things nice and simple when choosing a Q5 for towing duties.
+This doesn’t change between the petrol or diesel, nor the body styles, but the plug-in hybrid maxes out at 2,000kg.

 In this review